History of Katowice

-Before World War I
+Early history

-Today's city of Katowice in Poland started as a conglomerate of a number of small farming and industrial village communities from the 14th century.
+The territory became part of the emerging Polish state in the 10th century.
+Katowice started as a conglomerate of a number of small farming and industrial village communities from the 14th century.
 Katowice itself was first mentioned under its present name as a village in the 16th century.

-Following the annexation of Silesia by Prussia after the War of the Austrian Succession in the middle of the 18th century, a slow migration of German merchants began to the area, which, until then was inhabited primarily by a Polish population.
-With the development of industry, in the half of the 19th century the village started to change its nature into an industrial settlement.
-Katowice was renamed to German Kattowitz and around 1865 was granted municipal rights.
-The Prussian authorities hoped that the town with then 50% Polish population (by 1867), would gradually become a centre of Germanization of Silesia.
+Following the annexation by Prussia after the War of the Austrian Succession in the middle of the 18th century, a slow migration of German merchants began to the area, which, until then, was inhabited primarily by a Polish population.
+With the development of industry, in the mid-19th century the village started to evolve into an industrial settlement.
+Katowice was renamed to the German Kattowitz and around 1865 was granted municipal rights.
+The Prussian authorities hoped that the town, which by 1867 had a population that was 50% Polish, would gradually become a centre for the Germanization of Silesia.
 The town flourished due to large mineral (especially coal) deposits in the nearby mountains.
 Extensive city growth and prosperity depended on the coal mining and steel industries, which took off during the Industrial Revolution.
 In 1884, 36 Jewish Zionist delegates met in Katowice, forming the Hovevei Zion movement.
 In 1873 the city became the capital of the new Prussian Kattowitz district.
-On 1 April 1899, it was separated from the district and become an independent city.
+In 1896 a deadly accident killed 104 miners in the Kleofas coal mine disaster.
+On 1 April 1899, it was separated from the district and became an independent city.